CarsonDavis/CarsonDavis.github.io/_posts/2024-10-23-paperback_conversion.md

 {: .prompt-info }

 ## Prep
-Glue gets everywhere, and it is important that it not get on the wrong parts of your book.
+Can sometimes seem like glue gets everywhere, and it is important that it not get on the wrong parts of your book.
 Start by cutting at least 8 pieces of wax paper slightly larger than the text block.
 Cut 2 pieces the size of your cutting board.

 You will want to keep at least one edge square, so it will sit snugly against the spine of the book.
 I do this by cutting a large strip of wax paper and then cutting off book sized sections.